Pratik-Bhagwat/webelight_assignment/README.md

+If you dont want to go through these steps and just want to see if the project is running or not, you can visit the live project link hosted on Vercel [here](https://repository-dashboard.vercel.app/).

+---

 # Project Setup Instructions

 This project requires a GitHub Authentication key to fetch the charts data.
 Follow the steps below to set up the project: